 High-Speed Boat from Cat Ba to Haiphong

-To get to Haiphong, you can get a public fast boat at the Cat Ba town harbour.
-Ticket costs 180 VND ($8 USD) per person and you can buy them just before departing.
-We tried to buy them beforehand, but the girl who was selling the tickets kept telling us to wait.
-So we went to a cafe opposite the harbour and got some breakfast.
+To get to Hai Phong, you can get a public fast boat at the Cat Ba town harbour.
+Tickets cost 180,000 VND ($7.71) per person and you can buy them just before departing.
+We tried buying them beforehand, unsuccessfully.

 The bus to Ninh Binh leaves from Niem Nghia Bus Station.
-We bought our bus tickets for 140 VND ($6.26 USD) per person when we arrived at the station.
+We bought our bus tickets for 140,000 VND ($6) per person when we arrived at the station.

-The journey from Haiphong to Ninh Binh takes around 3 hours and be aware, local buses aren’t the most comfortable.
-If you can, avoid local sleeper bus journeys.
+The journey from Haiphong to Ninh Binh takes around three hours but beware that the local sleeper buses aren’t the most comfortable (if you have long legs).